PaulFrankling/proper_clobber/IMG_CREDITS.md

 * Chequered Tie is by MiraCosic from [Pixabay](https://pixabay.com/photos/necktie-business-man-s-clothing-987784/)
 * Crimson Tie is by MatthiasSchild from [Pixabay](https://pixabay.com/photos/tie-clothing-suit-fashion-elegant-2946772/)
 * Black Bow Tie is by Hans from [Pixabay](https://pixabay.com/photos/fly-suit-groom-loop-collar-693663/)
+* Maroon Tie is by mattiaverga from [Pixabay](https://pixabay.com/photos/clothes-tie-clothing-shirt-590567/)
+* Blue Bow Tie is by jungkyuyoung from [Pixabay](https://pixabay.com/photos/necktie-botha-shirt-1970981/)

 #### Watches